lynnfaraday/aresmush.com/tutorials/code/templates.md

     template = FooTemplate.new(enactor)
     client.emit template.render

+{% tip %}
-{% include tip.html content="In this example, our template needs only a single character, but other templates may need other parameters.
-Just make sure that the list you define in your template renderer's initialize method matches what you pass in the <code>new</code> call when you create it." %}
+In this example, our template needs only a single character, but other templates may need other parameters.
+Just make sure that the list you define in your template renderer's initialize method matches what you pass in the <code>new</code> call when you create it.
+{% endtip %}

 ## Common Formatting Helpers